tripal/tripal/docs/dev_guide/biodata/tripaldbx.rst

 Tripal DBX Connection
 -----------------------

-There are two main parts of the Drupal Connection class that the Tripal DBX Api overides:
+There are two main parts of the Drupal Connection class that the Tripal DBX Api overrides:

 **A) One Database Connection per Instance:**